emeagenciadigital/meilisearchadmin/README.md

 - Not so long answer:

 We wanted to make it free as we ❤️ open source but developing great products is expensive and keeping them up to date while adding new features can cost even more.
+If we get to 3k ⭐️ we will make it fee.

 It became obvious that we had to monetize via sponsors or sell it.